The Maze Runner (novel series): Critical reception

-Book retailer Barnes & Noble included The Maze Runner book as part of its showcasing of new writers for the end of 2009 and the beginning of 2010.
-Kirkus Reviews wrote, "Hard to put down, this is clearly just a first installment, and it will leave readers dying to find out what comes next".
+Kirkus Reviews wrote, "Dashner knows how to spin a tale and make the unbelievable realistic.
+Hard to put down, this is clearly just a first installment, and it will leave readers dying to find out what comes next."

-Jessica Harrison of the Deseret Morning News labeled The Maze Runner as "a thrilling adventurous book for kids ages 13+ that will get readers' hearts pumping and leave them asking for more."
-She noted that it "starts out a bit slow" but as it matched Thomas's confusion and picked up pace as he became more accustomed, she wrote that "it's almost as if Dashner is easing the reader into what becomes a fast-paced, nonstop action."
-However, she thought the "only drawback" was the "fictionalized slang" that although it "feels realistic and fits with his characters, it gets old pretty fast.
-On the plus side, however, it's used so often that the reader almost becomes desensitized and learns to ignore it.
+Jessica Harrison of the Deseret Morning News described it as "a thrilling adventure that will get readers' hearts pumping and leave them asking for more."
+She noted that it "starts out a bit slow," but "as Thomas settles in, the tempo picks up.
+It's almost as if Dashner is easing the reader into what becomes fast-paced, nonstop action."
+Her only criticism of the book is Dashner's "fictionalized slang":While it feels realistic and fits with his characters, it gets old pretty fast.
+On the plus side, however, it's used so often that the reader almost becomes desensitized and learns to ignore it.A reviewer for The Guardian also gave the book praise, saying "I really love the characters and their varying personalities.
+I think James Dashner has done a really good job at having characters with all the different personalities and emotions that I think you would face in a situation such as being in the glade."